 \section{Abstract}

 We introduce and analyze a numerical approximation of the porous medium equation with fractional potential pressure introduced by Caffarelli and V\'azquez:

 Our scheme is for one space dimension and positive solutions $u$.
-It consists of solving numerically the equation satisfied by $v(x,t)=\int_{-\infty}^xu(x,t)dx$, the quasilinear non-divergence form equation
+It consists of solving numerically the equation satisfied by $v(x,t)=\int_{-\infty}^xu(y,t)dy$, the quasilinear nondivergence form equation

 and then computing $u=v_x$ by numerical differentiation.
-Using upwinding ideas in a novel way, we construct a new and simple, monotone and $L^\infty$-stable, approximation for the $v$-equation, and show local uniform convergence to the unique discontinuous viscosity solution.
-Using ideas from probability theory, we then prove that the approximation of $u$ converges weakly-$*$, or more precisely, up to normalization, in $C(0,T; P(\R))$ where $P(\R)$ is the space of probability measures under the Rubinstein-Kantorovich metric.
-The analysis include also fundamental solutions where the initial data for $u$ is a Dirac mass.
-Numerical tests are included to confirm the results.
+Using upwinding ideas in a novel way, we construct a new and simple, monotone and $L^\infty$-stable, approximation for the $v$-equation.
+The full scheme then becomes a conservative up-wind finite volume approximation for the $u$-equation.
+We show local uniform convergence to the unique discontinuous viscosity solution for the $v$-problem, and using ideas from probability theory, we prove that the approximation of $u$ converges up to normalization in $C(0,T; P(\R))$ where $P(\R)$ is the space of probability measures under the Rubinstein-Kantorovich (bounded Lipschitz) metric.
+The analysis includes also fundamental solutions where the initial data for $u$ is a Dirac mass.
+Numerical tests are included to support the results.
 Our scheme seems to be the first numerical scheme for this type of problems.

 \addtocontents{toc}{ }